techhub-community/student-portfolio/README.md

 Follow these steps to contribute to this project.

-1. Clone this repository locally.
+1. Clone this repository locally (If you are direct contributor) or Fork this repository and follow next steps (for outside collaborators).
-2. Make a new folder with your github username foloowed by @ - example: (@dntandan)
+2. Make a new folder with your github username followed by @. example: (@dntandan)
-3. Go to your respective folder and make a basic project with your learning in webdev.
+3. Go to your respective folder and make a basic project with your learnings in webdev.
-4. Make changes and create commits directly to main branch.
+4. Make changes and create commits directly to main branch (if you are a direct contributor) or make PR to main branch for review (for outside collaborators).
 5. Make changes to your own folder only.
-Donot alter others folder and projects.
+Do not alter others folder and projects.
 6. We will review all the projects in our next meeting.

 ## Learn More (Video Lectures)